from small one page howto to huge articles all in one place

 RETURN VALUE

 On success, lookup_dcookie() returns the length of the path string copied into the buffer.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

 ERRORS